-The challenging job of a commercial pilot demands for patience, discipline, hard-work, problem solving skills and dedication.
+The challenging job of a commercial pilot demands patience, discipline, hard-work, problem-solving skills and dedication.
 A candidate has two alternatives to become a commercial pilot – joining a private commercial pilot training center approved by the Directorate General of Civil Aviation (DGCA) or joining Indian Air Force through CDS or NDA.
 UPSC conducts CDS and NDA exams while separate entrance exams are conducted for getting Private Pilot License (PPL) and Commercial Pilot License (CPL).
 The entrance exam includes questions from Physics, Chemistry, Mathematics, English and General Knowledge.
 The basic eligibility requires a candidate to score a minimum aggregate of 50% marks in class 12th with Physics, Chemistry, Mathematics and English.

-Vast sea, luxurious life and opportunity to travel different places attract youth to take up a career in merchant navy.
+Vast sea, luxurious life and opportunity to travel to different places attract youth to take up a career in merchant navy.
 Students can join various merchant navy courses such as B.Sc.
 Nautical Science, B.E.
 Petroleum Engineering, B.E.
 Marine Engineering, B.E.
 Naval Architecture and Offshore engineering etc. The minimum qualification for joining these courses is 10+2 or equivalent exam with Chemistry, Physics and Mathematics.
-Candidates also have to pass the medial fitness test for sea services and should not have colour blindness.
+Candidates also have to pass the medical fitness test for sea services and should not have colour blindness.
 All India Merchant Navy Entrance Test (AIMNET) and Indian Maritime University Common Entrance Test (IMU CET) are popular entrance exams for joining Merchant Navy.

 Read more about merchant Navy here.

 CLAT is conducted for admission into undergraduate programmes offered by 18 renowned National Law Universities (NLUs) in the country.
 45% marks for Unreserved/OBC/Specially Abled Persons (SAP) and 40% marks for SC/ST category in 12th class are the minimum educational qualification for CLAT.
 The exam pattern includes 200 questions from English, Elementary Mathematics, Current Affairs, Logical Reasoning and Legal Reasoning sections which have to be completed in 2 hours.
 The exam is conducted online.
 After qualifying the exam, candidates can take admission into BA LLB (Hons.), B.Sc.
 LLB (Hons.), BSW LLB (Hons.), BBS LLB (Hons.) and B.Com LLB (Hons.) programmes.
 CLAT score is also considered for admission into LLM courses.
-The entrance exam is generally conducted in the month of May.
+The entrance exam is generally conducted in May.

 For complete details on CLAT entrance exam, click here.